 Due to increased popularity, we have witnessed a significant surge in sub-genres.
-Especially so, withing the field of racing.
+Especially so, within the field of racing that produced awesome games like Assetto Corsa, Project Cars, Forza Motorsport, and Madalin Stunt Cars 2.
 With an abundance of types of racing games currently available on the market, the options are seemingly limitless.

 Today, we dismantle the racing genre from head to toe.
 And look in-depth at the various sub-genres to have spawned down the years.
 Without further or do, let us head to the track and take this baby for a test spin.

 These are the main types of racing games, along with some of the key contenders in their respective fields.